5 Inexpensive and Useful Products RVers Need to Own

 2. Refrigerator Bars

-Years ago my large pill container fell out of my refrigerator.
+Years ago my large pill container fell out of our RV refrigerator when we stopped in a rest area to have lunch..
 The contents went everywhere, and it took me hours to pick them up, sort them and put them back.

 Once I discovered refrigerator bars, my problems were over.